 One simple way to start improving your self-esteem today is to be kinder to the people in your own life.

-- Listen when they need to vent or a friend to find a better perspective.
+- Listen when they need the help of a friend to find a better perspective.

 - Give a genuine compliment.

-- Encourage when the world may seem negative to them.
+- Encourage when most of their world may be discouraging.